SayakaMiura/TopHap/README.txt

 2. Run TopHap.py.
-The main program that infers bootstrap-supported phylogenies of common haplotypes in the given data. python3 TopHap.py [haplotype frequency cutoff] [number of bootstrap replicates] ñHap [path to the directory of the haplotype alignments]
+The main program that infers bootstrap-supported phylogenies of common haplotypes in the given data. python3 TopHap.py [haplotype frequency cutoff] [number of bootstrap replicates] ‚ÄìHap [path to the directory of the haplotype alignments]

  ====options====
 haplotype frequency cutoff: haplotypes with the desired frequency thresholds are selected.